One of the (daunting but) most exciting aspects of music creation is that there’s always more to learn.

 If you’re a fan of video games and music composition, 8-bit Music Theory will most likely become your new favorite YouTube channel.
 Each video examines a specific piece of music or soundtrack(s) from a video game franchise, and explores what makes it tick.
 With videos on major titles like Pokémon and The Legend of Zelda to indie highlights like Celeste and Hollow Knight, there’s something for every video game fan out there to enjoy.

 Featuring everything from discussions and instrument explorations to creative challenges and original tunes, Andrew Huang easily has one of the most eclectic music-based channels on YouTube.
-While not every single video is explicitly focused on music education, it felt right to include him on this list because teaching and learning are such strong through lines across everything he creates.
+While not every single video is explicitly focused on music education, he absolutely deserves a spot on this list because teaching and learning are such strong through lines across everything he creates.

 If guitar is your preferred instrument for learning music, Trevor Wong is a great educator for all of your harmonic needs.
 His videos primarily explore chord voicings and progressions through the perspective of math rock and emo, but the nuanced, emotive sounds he often showcases can be applied to any other instruments and genres of your choosing.